tarantool/doc/doc/concepts/configuration.rst

 Labels can be defined in any configuration scope.
 An instance receives labels from all scopes in belongs to.
 A ``labels`` section in a group or a replica set scope applies to all instances of the group or a replica set.
-To override these labels on the instance level or add instance-specific labels define another ``labels`` section in the instance scope.
+To override these labels on the instance level or add instance-specific labels, define another ``labels`` section in the instance scope.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/labels/config.yaml
     :language: yaml